 One of the most-visited cities in the USA, Orlando is world-famous as a family tourist hotspot.
 And who’d question that?
 After all, Orlando is home to Walt Disney World Resort, one of the world’s most famous family getaways.
 Besides Disney, other renowned theme parks like Universal Orlando Resort and SeaWorld also call the Central Florida city home.

 Even outside of its theme parks though, Orlando is a great place to visit.
 What Orlando lacks in white-sand beaches and over-consumes in kitschiness, it makes up for in culture.
-The city teems with great museums & galleries and has a fantastic culinary worthy of your tastebuds.
+The city teems with great museums & galleries and has a fantastic culinary scene worthy of your tastebuds.
 Come for the theme parks; stick around to enjoy its finer moments.
 You might just love what you find.

 Ready to plan your trip to Miami?
 Get started with these resources…

 Even without its history, San Francisco is a tantalizing city.
-As you wander through its vibrant neighbourhoods, you’ll stumble upon charming Victorian buildings set to picture-perfect sea views.
+As you wander through its vibrant neighborhoods, you’ll stumble upon charming Victorian buildings set to picture-perfect sea views.
 Or venture beyond the city over the iconic Golden Gate Bridge to wallow in some of the state’s finest natural beauty.

 Located in the state of Washington, Seattle is well-known for its contributions to American pop culture.
-The Pacific Northwest metropolis produced music legends like Jimi Hendrix and Nirvana, and was the birthplace of the worldwide coffee empire of Starbucks.
+The Pacific Northwest metropolis produced music legends like Jimi Hendrix and Nirvana and was the birthplace of the worldwide coffee empire of Starbucks.
 But there’s plenty more to Seattle than coffee, music, and rainy weather.

 Seattle has garnered the nickname the “Emerald City,” and it couldn’t be more apt.
 There are over 500 parks within the city.
-Seattle is the gateway to the some of the finest scenery in the Pacific Northwest.
+Seattle is the gateway to some of the finest scenery in the Pacific Northwest.
 Nearby, you’ll be able to explore mountains, lakes, and, of course, marvel at its picturesque Pacific Ocean vistas.